AshParker19/42_minishell/docs/documentation.md

 :bulb: An contextual quote (single or double) must always be closed with the **same** quote type.\
 :warning: If contextual quotes are not closed, frankenshell prints an error and updates the exit status to `2`.

+TODO Some more rules like 0 to n args; always a file after a > and so on...

 **:pencil2: Examples**
 ```
 frankenshell--> echo "this single quote: ' is inside contextual quotes and therefore not contextual!"